 What are the fields that Pendo is writing to in Salesforce?

-Why are there empty rows in my Salesforce Push reports?
+Why are there empty rows in my Salesforce push reports?

-Can I undo this? - At this time, the only way to remove the empty rows is to create a new report with the same parameters.
+The only way to remove the empty rows is to create a new report with the same parameters.

 Does Pendo store the Salesforce API username and password?